supportedjs/supported/README.md

 #### Optional Flags

-The `--date` flag enables a form of limited time travel, and attempts to run the tools internal date calculations based on a specified date, rather then the current date.
+The `--current-date` (`-c`) flag enables a form of limited time travel, and attempts to run the tools internal date calculations based on a specified date, rather then the current date.

 Some examples:

-* `--date="March 31, 2011"` runs the tool as if it was March 31, 2021
+* `--current-date="March 31, 2011"` runs the tool as if it was March 31, 2021
-* `--date="-3 weeks"` runs the tool as if it was 3 weeks ago
+* `--current-date="-3 weeks"` runs the tool as if it was 3 weeks ago
-* `--date="3 weeks"` runs the tool as if it was 3 weeks from now
+* `--current-date="3 weeks"` runs the tool as if it was 3 weeks from now

 The date micro-syntax is described as: